-SMIL 141.
-Leadership Lab (1) Application of skills acquired in assigned military science classes.
-Leadership labs SMIL 201.
+SMIL 201.
 Foundations of Leadership I (2) Dimensions of creative and innovative tactical leadership strategies and styles.
 Cadets study team dynamics and historical leadership theories that form the basis of the army leadership framework and learn techniques of personal motivation and team building in the context of planning, executing and assessing team exercises.
 Cadets are encouraged to participate in leadership labs to demonstrate comprehension of class materials.
 Focus is on continues development of the knowledge of leadership values and attributes through an understanding of rank, structure, and duties, and basic aspects of tactics and land navigation.
 Open to all sophomores.